-- 109. During July 2015 and January 2016, the Leader, Deputy Leader, Chief Executive and Director of Finance held a series of workshops and face-to-face meetings with key partners and stakeholder groups, including representatives of Surrey's business community, voluntary sector and trade unions.
-The feedback from these workshops and meetings was incorporated into the council's budget scenario planning workshops and briefing sessions. - 110.
-The Council conducted a robust and statistically sound public engagement campaign in November and December 2012 to understand residents' service priorities and views on spending.
-The summary headlines were as follows: - the Council's current spending reflects the spending priorities of Surrey's residents closely; - the Council understands its residents; - a majority of residents (58%) would be willing to see a slight increase in council spending and their council tax in return for current service levels being maintained and specific investments and improvements being made; and - residents attach value to the Council's services and reductions will cause dissatisfaction.
+110. During July 2015 and January 2016, the Leader, Deputy Leader, Chief Executive and Director of Finance held a series of workshops and face-to-face meetings with key partners and stakeholder groups, including representatives of Surrey's business community, voluntary sector and trade unions.
+The feedback from these workshops and meetings was incorporated into the council's budget scenario planning workshops and briefing sessions.